fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 Given this information it sounds like the arguments can be controlled by writing them to the stack above the saved instruction pointer.
-This new exploit will still need an address to return to, which `execve` would be most desireable, if we can manage to get that function into the processes' address space.
+This new exploit will still need an address to return to, and `execve` could be most desireable, if we can manage to get that function into the processes' address space.